Joul-Alessa/joul-alessa/README.md

   - JavaScript
   - Java
   - C#
-  - R
-  - PROLOG
-  - LISP
 - 🛠️ I'm currently working on:
   - A music player developed in Python to show lyrics of songs by .lrc files
 - 📖 I'm currently learning:
-  - Competitive Programming strategies to code
+  - Data science theory and mathematics for data science and machine learning
-  - Julia programming language
+  - R language
 - 👥 I'm looking to collaborate on:
   - A "knowledge symbiosis" of computational physics with my best friend
 - 💬 Ask me about: